theicfire/istiogaopen/README.md

 # Testing
 - Run `yarn build-scripts && yarn test-scripts`.
 Look at the output -- the logging will tell you if there's a problem.
 - Additionally, you can also add `DEVELOPMENT_BUTTONS="True"` to the .env file to get some buttons to run the tests on the homepage.
 Restart the yarn server after doing this.

+# Monitoring
+- I use https://uptimerobot.com/ to monitor the site.
+It pings the site every 5 minutes (including the /health endpoint) and sends me an email if there are issues.